 Whether you're familiar with Quadency or follow crypto in general, you've probably heard the term 'API Trading.'
-APIs are used everywhere in today's digital world, but not many investors know what they are or how powerful they can be for trading.
+APIs are used everywhere in today's world of digital assets, but not many investors know what they are or how powerful they can be for crypto trading.

 API stands for Application Programming Interface.
 Most simply, it's a standard way for two systems to communicate with each other.
 You can imagine an API as a server that takes your order at the restaurant and tells the chef how you'd like your meal — who then also brings it to you from the kitchen when ready.